simomarsili/elss/README.md

  2 14 13  3  8 19  8 14 13 18
 ```

-The code assumes that all variables share a common set of classes.
+The code assumes that all variables share a common set of categorical classes,
+encoded as integers ranging from the min to max value found in the input samples.
 Alternatively, biological sequence data can be directly read from a
 multiple sequence alignment file in FASTA format.